Deakin Engagement and Access Program (DEAP)

 - To support the development of students' self-efficacy, enhancing educational engagement and achievement.

 Deakin Engagement and Access Program is made possible thanks to the Higher Education Participation and Partnerships Program funding provided by the Commonwealth of Australia.

 DEAP's partnerships with primary schools have been developed on the understanding that educational and career aspirations are shaped by students' self-efficacy during early formative years.
 These partnerships involve a coordinated range of early interventions that support self-efficacy, through highly creative and engaging activities.

-Students identify their strengths and interests, and use these to brainstorm possible future pathways.
+Students explore their strengths and interests, and use these to identify future career possibilities.

-Using the practice of Law, students recognise their competency in a range of skills, and practice these in a mock court case.
+Using the subject of Law, students recognise their competency in a range of skills, and practise these in a mock court case.

 DEAP's partnerships with secondary schools entail a range of on-campus and in-school activities that support students' aspirations for, and access to, higher education.

-Students will apply future work skills to complete a Mission Possible! in small groups around the campus.
+Students will apply future work skills to complete a Mission Possible in small groups around campus.